Massage Therapy at a Glance

 For details, see the Massage Therapy Certificate Cost Sheet.

 Massage Therapy Degree program

 For details, see the Massage Therapy Degree Cost Sheet.

 For details, see the Massage Therapy Neuromuscular Certificate Cost Sheet.

-The Massage Therapy certificate program begins each fall and spring at the Body Therapy Center and School of Massage.
-For students beginning the program during the fall semester, courses are offered in the afternoon and evening of the one year (fall, spring and summer) program.
-For students beginning in the spring semester, courses are offered in the morning each semester of the program (spring, summer and fall).
+The Massage Therapy certificate program begins each spring and summer at the Body Therapy Center and School of Massage.
+For students beginning the program during the spring semester, courses are offered in the morning for the seven month (spring and summer) program.
+For students beginning in the summer semester, courses are offered in the evening each semester of the program (summer and fall).

 Schedule for certificate program